minsulander/unityhelikit/README.md

 ## Building and running

 Clone or download the project, open it up in Unity, open the example scene and hit run.
-You won't be able to try it out much unless you have a joystick or Xbox controller.
-You will probably need to remap your joystick inputs in the Edit / Project Settings / Input menu.
+You won't be able to try it out much unless you have a joystick or gamepad.
+Unless you're using an Xbox controller you will need to remap your joystick inputs in the Edit / Project Settings / Input menu.

 ## Please get in touch